No products in the cart.

 If you’d like to shoot underwater Landscape and large Fish like a Manta Ray or a shark in the distance you would crank your f/stop up to f/16 or even f/22 to get all fore and background sharp in your Picture

-The next Manual Mode we learn is Shutter Speed
+The next we learn about is Shutter Speed

 Shutter Speed or often called exposure time is the time the sensor of your camera gets exposed to light and hence to your object, or with other words the time in between the opening and closing of the shutter.

-Shutter speed is measured in seconds you can see shutter speed is displayed on your Camera screen Manual mode as 1/100, 1/125 sec all the way up to 1/8000 sec in good cameras.
+Shutter speed is measured in seconds you can see shutter speed is displayed on your Camera screen as 1/100, 1/125 sec all the way up to 1/8000 sec in good cameras.

 Which means as the longer the shutter is open as the more motion blur is in the picture.
 Apart from having a tripod.
 But for the moment we handhold our Camera.

-So basically the faster your object is moving the faster shutter speed you’ll need to adjust in your cameras manual mode settings.
+So basically the faster your object is moving the faster shutter speed you’ll need to adjust in your camera settings.

 In case you would like to include motion blur into your picture you can slow down your shutter speed to around 1/80 sec. and you’d get something like this.